Skip Navigation Skip to Content Skip to Footer

 • Currently in Year 12 at a UK state school

-• Predicted A-Level grades which meet the University of Oxford’s standard offer for the relevant undergraduate degree course (see the university website for full details)
+• Predicted A-Level grades or equivalent qualifications which meet the University of Oxford’s standard offer for the relevant undergraduate degree course (see the university website for full details)

-In this case of oversubscription, applications will also be prioritised based on the following criteria:
+In this case of oversubscription, applications for the three Oriel Study Days will also be prioritised based on the following criteria:

 • Studying at a non-selective state school